-On May 7, 2010, the Company received an assessment from the Mexican Tax Administration Service in an amount equivalent to approximately \$57.6 million, translated at the June 30, 2018 spot rate, for various items, the majority of which was VAT allegedly owed on certain of the Company's products imported into Mexico during the years 2005 and 2006.
+On May 7, 2010, the Company received an assessment from the Mexican Tax Administration Service in an amount equivalent to approximately \$61.3 million, translated at the September 30, 2018 spot rate, for various items, the majority of which was VAT allegedly owed on certain of the Company's products imported into Mexico during the years 2005 and 2006.
 This assessment is subject to interest and inflationary adjustments.
 On July 8, 2010, the Company initiated a formal administrative appeal process.
 On May 13, 2011, the Mexican Tax Administration Service issued a resolution on the Company's administrative appeal.
 The resolution nullified the assessment.
 Since the Mexican Tax Administration Service can further review the tax audit findings and re-issue some or all of the original assessment, the Company commenced litigation in the Tax Court of Mexico in August 2011 to dispute the assertions made by the Mexican Tax Administration Service in the case.
 The Company received notification on February 6, 2015 that the Tax Court of Mexico nullified substantially all of the assessment.
 On March 18, 2015, the Mexican Tax Administration Service filed an appeal against the verdict with the Circuit Court.
-On August 27, 2015, the Circuit Court remanded the case back to the Tax Court of Mexico reconsider a portion of the procedural decision that was adverse to the Mexican Tax Administration Service.
+On August 27, 2015, the Circuit Court remanded the case back to the Tax Court of Mexico to reconsider a portion of the procedural decision that was adverse to the Mexican Tax Administration Service.
 The Company received notification on March 18, 2016 that the Tax Court of Mexico nullified a portion of the assessment and upheld a portion of the original assessment.
 On August 25, 2016, the Company filed a further appeal of this decision to the Circuit Court.
 On April 6, 2017, the Circuit Court issued a verdict with the Company prevailing on some lesser issues and the Tax Administration Service prevailing on the core issue.
 On May 11, 2017, the Company filed a further appeal to the Supreme Court of Mexico.
 On June 14, 2017, the Supreme Court of Mexico agreed to hear the appeal.
-The Company believes that it has meritorious defenses if the
+The Company believes that it has meritorious defenses

-The Mexican Tax Administration Service commenced audits of the Company's Mexican subsidiaries for the period from January to September 2007 and on May 10, 2013, the Company received an assessment of approximately \$14.7 million, translated at the June 30, 2018 spot rate, related to that period.
+The Mexican Tax Administration Service commenced audits of the Company's Mexican subsidiaries for the period from January to September 2007 and on May 10, 2013, the Company received an assessment of approximately \$15.7 million, translated at the September 30, 2018 spot rate, related to that period.
 This assessment is subject to interest and inflationary adjustments.
 On July 11, 2013, the Company filed an administrative appeal disputing the assessment.
 On September 22, 2014, the Mexican Tax Administration Service denied the Company's administrative appeal.
 The Company commenced litigation in the Tax Court of Mexico in November 2014 to dispute the assertions made by the Mexican Tax Administration Service in the case.
 On January 16, 2018, the Tax Court of Mexico issued a verdict upholding the assessment issued by the Mexican Tax Administration Service.
 On April 16, 2018, the Company filed an appeal of this verdict, and litigation is ongoing.
-The Company has not recognized a loss as the Company of the terms of the tax assessment as required while the Company pursues an appeal of the assessment, and the surety bond remained effective as of June 30, 2018.
+The Company has not recognized a loss as the Company does not believe a loss is probable.
+The Company issued a surety bond in the amount of \$19.3 million, translated at the September 30, 2018 spot rate, through an insurance company to guarantee payment of the tax assessment as required while the Company pursues an appeal of the assessment, and the surety bond remained effective as of September 30, 2018.